-The historic Royal Mile in Edinburgh connects the Palace of Holyrood at the bottom to Edinburgh Castle at the top, on a road that’s one mile in length (hence the name).
+The historic Royal Mile in Edinburgh connects the Palace of Holyrood at the bottom to Edinburgh Castle at the top on a road that’s approximately one mile in length (hence the name).

-The road runs through the heart of Edinburgh’s Old Town and it’s one of the top tourist destinations in the city thanks to the number of attractions, shops, restaurants, pubs and events – including the Edinburgh Fringe Festival – that can be found along its entire length.
+The road runs through the heart of Edinburgh’s Old Town and is one of the top tourist destinations in the city thanks to the number of tourist attractions, shops, restaurants, pubs and events – including the Edinburgh Fringe Festival – that can be found along its entire length.
 Discover a collection of things to do on the Royal Mile in this complete guide.

-There aren’t many streets in the world that are a tourist attraction in their own right, but Edinburgh’s Royal Mile easily takes that title on account of its fascinating mix of architecture and history.
+There aren’t many streets in the world that are tourist attractions in their own right, but Edinburgh’s Royal Mile easily takes that title on account of its fascinating mix of architecture and history.

-It’s easy to find as all you really need to do is point yourself in the direction of the castle which dominates the skyline for miles around, and there are enough adjoining roads that you’ll no doubt end up there whichever way you walk through the city centre.
+It’s easy to find as all you really need to do is point yourself in the direction of the castle which dominates the skyline for miles around, and there are enough adjoining roads that you’ll no doubt end up on The Royal Mile whichever way you walk through the city centre.

 Top-tip – from Waverley train station follow Cockburn Street or Market Street and Ramsay Lane to view those iconic medieval high-rise tenement buildings you see on every single shortbread tin in Edinburgh’s tourist